orchestracities/anubis/README.md

 ## Why Anubis?

-[Anubis](https://en.wikipedia.org/wiki/Anubis) is an ancient Egyptian god, that has multiple roles in the mithology of ancient Egypt.
-In particular, we opted for this name, because he decides the fate of souls: based on their weights he allows the soults to ascend to a heavenly existence, or condamn them to be devoured by Ammit.
+[Anubis](https://en.wikipedia.org/wiki/Anubis) is an ancient Egyptian god, that has multiple roles in the mythology of ancient Egypt.
+In particular, we opted for this name, because he decides the fate of souls: based on their weights he allows the souls to ascend to a heavenly existence, or condemn them to be devoured by Ammit.
 Indeed, Anubis was a Policy Enforcement system for souls :)

 ## Status